 See also this guide to Converting from Blackboard to Canvas (PDF) from California's Online Education Initiative.

 How do I get my courses to show up on the short list in the Courses menu?

-Click “All Courses” under Courses or here is a direct link to the list of all your Canvas courses: https://link.to.your.canvas.site/courses Then “star” the courses you want to show on the short list.
-See How do I view my Canvas courses as a student? and How do I view my Canvas courses as an instructor?
+Click “All Courses” under Courses in the left global navigation menu.
+Here is a direct link to the list of all your Canvas courses: https://link.to.your.canvas.site/courses Then you can “star” the courses you want to show on the short list.

 Will Canvas work with my browser and computer?